 They only use 2 human-quality ingredients to make the oil which haven’t been treated with growth hormones, antibiotics, or chemicals.
 That’s as opposed to pet-grade ingredients.

 A few years ago, founder Jon & his fiancée found 2 white, emaciated, sick cats in a barn and gave them their new forever home.
 Siblings Bonnie & Clyde are now the namesake of Jon’s company Bonnie & Clyde Premium Pet Goods!

 Side note: You may have noticed a dog and a cat in Bonnie & Clyde’s logo, as opposed to two cats.
 The simple reasoning behind this is that Bonnie & Clyde’s products are for both dogs AND cats!

-It’s human grade, wild caught, and sustainably fished, with an extremely high EPA/DHA Omega-3 Fatty Acid content & non-GMO Vitamin E (2 ml of the fish oil contain 276mg EPA, 184mg DHA, and 40IU Natural Vitamin E).
+It’s human grade, wild caught, and sustainably fished.
+Additionally, it has an extremely high EPA/DHA Omega-3 Fatty Acid content & non-GMO Vitamin E. 2 ml of the fish oil contain 276 mg EPA, 184 mg DHA, and 40 IU Natural Vitamin E.